Micky Mellon: Oldham Athletic

+He was named League Two Manager of the Month for March 2026 after sixteen points from seven matches saw the Latics climb the table into play-off contention.

 Personal life

 Mellon has lived in Blackpool since 1994.
 He is married to Jane.
 He opened the very first franchised energie Shokk gym aimed at teenagers with his wife in Blackpool in February 2009.
 The gym later went out of business in October 2009.

 He has co-authored a book about football management, The First 100 Days: Lessons in Leadership from the Football Bosses, published in March 2021.

 Mellon's son, Michael, is also a professional footballer.